 On occasion, people still ask for “hot bends” when they don’t really want or need their bends made using a hot bending process.
 This seems to be a term left over from a time when people used it to differentiate field bends from shop bends as there was a time when shop cold bending was not a readily available option.
-In most cases, the oil companies do not have a preferred bending method as long as it meets code, usually CSA Z662 and CSA Z245.11 but also applicable ASME codes.
+In most cases, the energy companies do not have a preferred bending method and are content as long as pipe bends meet code, usually CSA Z662, CSA Z245.17, CSA Z245.16 and CSA Z245.11 but also applicable ASME codes.

 Sometimes engineers involved with certain projects will have specific reasons for requiring a specific bending method but that is not common.
 Apart from cold bending (usually meaning compression bending or rotary draw bending at normal ambient temperatures) and hot bending (furnace bending – sand-filled or empty) there are other methods such as induction bending which is a type of hot bend.
 Post-bend heat treatment is required for certain end-users for some materials but this is not required or requested for the majority of pipeline bends regardless of the bending method.
 All methods have pros and cons and no one method can be used for everything.